 Go Windows Down when Driving Slow and Use AC at Higher Speeds

-Both driving with your windows down and using the AC negatively impact your gas mileage, but there are summer days when you have to get a little relief.
-In these cases, it’s best to roll your windows down when traveling through town at slower speeds, but better to use your AC when on the highway driving at faster speeds.
+Both driving with your windows down and using the air conditioning negatively impact your gas mileage, but there are summer days when you have to get a little relief.
+In these cases, it’s best to roll your windows down when traveling through town at slower speeds, but better to use your air conditioning when on the highway driving at faster speeds.
 The reason is that drag is significantly increased when your windows are down, which requires more fuel to travel at high speeds.
 In most vehicles, it is more efficient to use your AC at higher speeds.

 Warming your Engine in the Winter Enhances Gas Mileage

 Engines are meant to be warm/hot.
 Not overheated, but warmed up.
 Studies show that warming up your engine for at least 3 minutes in the morning before driving significantly increase gas mileage.